OpenZeppelin/cairo-contracts/docs/Utilities.md

     return cached_foo  # return cached contracts
 ```

-## ActivatedSigner
+## TestSigner

-`ActivatedSigner` is used to perform transactions with an instance of [Nile's Signer](https://github.com/OpenZeppelin/nile/blob/main/src/nile/signer.py) on a given Account, crafting the transaction and managing nonces.
-The `Signer` instance manages signatures and is leveraged by `ActivatedSigner` to operate with the Account contract's `__execute__` method.
-See [ActivatedSigner utility](../docs/Account.md#activatedsigner-utility) for more information.
+`TestSigner` is used to perform transactions with an instance of [Nile's Signer](https://github.com/OpenZeppelin/nile/blob/main/src/nile/signer.py) on a given Account, crafting the transaction and managing nonces.
+The `Signer` instance manages signatures and is leveraged by `TestSigner` to operate with the Account contract's `__execute__` method.
+See [TestSigner utility](../docs/Account.md#activatedsigner-utility) for more information.